LDV-SpaceK/Cyberdefenders.org/Webstrike/Webstrike.md

+# Instructions:
+  ## Uncompress the lab (pass: cyberdefenders.org)

+# Scenario:

+  ## An anomaly was discovered within our company's intranet as our Development team found an unusual file on one of our web servers.
+Suspecting potential malicious activity, the network team has prepared a pcap file with critical network traffic for analysis for the security team, and you have been tasked with analyzing the pcap.

+# Tools:
+  ## Wireshark

-# Q1: Understanding the geographical origin of the attack aids in geo-blocking measures and threat intelligence analysis.
+## Q1: Understanding the geographical origin of the attack aids in geo-blocking measures and threat intelligence analysis.
 What city did the attack originate from?
-## Instructions:
-  Uncompress the lab (pass: cyberdefenders.org)

-## Scenario:

-  An anomaly was discovered within our company's intranet as our Development team found an unusual file on one of our web servers.
-Suspecting potential malicious activity, the network team has prepared a pcap file with critical network traffic for analysis for the security team, and you have been tasked with analyzing the pcap.

-## Tools:
-  Wireshark

 file: [Q1_File](LabFiles/c116-WebStrike.pcap)

-## Solve:
+### Solution:
 * Mở file pcap bằng Wireshark
 * Ở câu này, yêu cầu tìm địa chỉ thành phố của bên attack
 * Mình nhận thấy file đã capture được source ip là 117.11.88.124